This blog post, originally published in 2017, was updated in 2023.

 Even when we recognize a requirement is in our best interest, it’s human nature to resist being told what to do.
 However, when people have options – even when all those options meet the requirements – they are more likely to comply, more likely to be comfortable, and more likely to be satisfied.
 The same goes for PPE programs.
 Follow along with The Power of Choice to explore the top 5 reasons cited by safety managers for moving to a choice-based AR / FR clothing program.

 Morale is defined as “the confidence, enthusiasm, and discipline of a person or group at a particular time.”
 Companies are often motivated to boost employee morale because it allows them to take advantage of several benefits that occur as a result: increased productivity, satisfaction, and positive attitude toward the company.
 The trick is figuring out how.
-Luckily, Tyndale has a creative and cost effective method: introduce choice to FR and PPE programs!
+Luckily, Tyndale has a creative and cost-effective method: introduce choice to AR / FR and PPE programs!

 Choice programs allow workers to shop from a selection of comfortable, stylish clothing instead of being told what to wear by the company.
 Employees are empowered to purchase preferred items from a company-approved catalog – featuring a wide variety of garments that meet company safety and image requirements – resulting in increased satisfaction and better attitude toward the company and program.
 Watch our video below and read on to learn why companies should consider offering choice to boost morale:

 Physical Response to Comfort

 Because comfort is extremely subjective, virtually the only way to ensure comfort for a group of employees is by offering a reasonable array of styles, colors, weights, fabrics, and brands (all meeting the protective needs of the company).
 Tyndale offers an assortment of fabrics that are breathable, lightweight and provide warmth without the bulk and weight.
 Employees can purchase garments based on personal preference, ensuring comfort and satisfaction for all.